CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- body: A JSON string to parse
+- body: A JSON string to parse.